11 Tips to Tame and Get Rid Of Frizzy Hair Once and For All

 My pick: Fixx™ Argan Oil Intensive Hair Mask

 Repair and restore dry, damaged locks for healthier-looking hair with Fixx Argan Oil Intensive Hair Mask.
-Consistent heat styling, products and washing damages the hair cuticle and fiber leaving strands dull, broken and weak.
-Utilizing Fancorsil® LIM-2 (can be absorbed into the hair cuticle and help repair damaged hair and is a shine enhancer). and Botanisil ME-14 (provides Over 50X protection in Luminosity), this deep-conditioning mask smoothes and repairs damaged hair for increased brilliance and strength.
-The reparative formula conditions and detangles hair for increased flexibility, texture and color.
+Consistent heat styling, products, and washing damages the hair cuticle and fiber leaving strands dull, broken, and weak.
+Utilizing Fancorsil® LIM-2 (can be absorbed into the hair cuticle and help repair damaged hair and is a shine enhancer).
+Botanisil ME-14 (provides Over 50X protection in Luminosity), this deep-conditioning mask smoothes and repairs damaged hair for increased brilliance and strength.
+The reparative formula conditions and detangles hair for increased flexibility, texture, and color.

 5. Avoid using hot water

 Washing or even rinsing your hair with very hot water can actually strip the hair of the natural oils that keep it moisturized and smooth.
 It also opens the cuticle, which will look a bit rougher.
 So, if you’re prone to frizz, you might want to try easing up on the heat.